-The Company incurred business realignment and acquisition integration charges in 2022, 2021 and 2020.
+The Company incurred business realignment and acquisition integration charges in 2023, 2022 and 2021.
+Business realignment charges in 2023, 2022, and 2021 included severance costs related to actions taken under the Company's simplification initiative aimed at reducing organizational and process complexity as well as plant closures.
 During 2021, business realignment charges primarily consisted of actions taken to address the impact of COVID-19 on our business.
-Such charges were also incurred in 2020, especially within the Aerospace Systems Segment.
-In 2022, 2021, and 2020 business realignment charges included severance costs related to actions taken under the Company's simplification initiative aimed at reducing organizational and process complexity as well as plant closures.
-In 2022 and 2021, a majority of the business realignment charges were incurred in North America.
+A majority of the business realignment charges were incurred in Europe.
 We believe the realignment actions will positively impact future results of operations but will not have a material effect on liquidity and sources and uses of capital.